Mae Martin and Charlotte Ritchie are back for another season of comedy drama Feel Good, which will be available to binge watch on Netflix next month.

-When is Feel Good season 2 released on Netflix?
+When is Feel Good season 2's release date?

 "I'm really deeply attached to this story and I'm so grateful to be getting back to work with the incredible team at Objective Fiction and our hilarious cast.

-Channel 4 co-produced the first season of Feel Good, which is available to stream on All 4 in the UK, but the broadcaster is no longer involved in the series.
+Channel 4 co-produced the first season of Feel Good, which remains available to stream on All 4 in the UK, but the broadcaster is no longer involved in the series.

 Feel Good season 2 plot

 The first series of Feel Good ended dramatically as Mae went down a dark and destructive path, relapsing in her cocaine addiction and losing her sponsor, Maggie, after having a meaningless affair with her daughter.

 In the final scene, she lies in bed with girlfriend George, who asks her: "Is there anything you need to tell me?"

 It remains to be seen whether Mae will come clean or attempt to cover up her misdeeds, but season two will follow the comedian attempt to get her life back on track.